getgrav/grav-learn/pages/01.basics/03.installation/docs.md

 bin/gpm selfupdate
 ```

-Full information can be found in the [Grav CLI Documentation][grav-cli].
+Full information can be found in the [Grav GPM Documentation][grav-gpm].
 We also plan on having GPM integrated in our the upcoming **Admin Panel** plugin which will check, prompt, and automatically install any updates.

 ### Manual Updates

 To manually update the process is:

 1. Backup your site using `bin/grav backup` (more information in [Grav CLI Documentation][grav-cli] or alternatively zipping up the whole Grav site, or specifically the `user/` folder.

 2. Download the [Update Package][update] from our [Downloads section][downloads].
 It is important to download the **update** package and **not the core** package.